-Human Services/Special Education 61 000786 Student Learning Outcomes - The graduate with the Education
+Education Specialist 61 786

-Specialist/Human Services, Special Education Degree will use the knowledge and skills obtained in the program to:
+Student Learning Outcomes - The graduate with an Education Specialist degree in Human Services, Special Education will use the knowledge and skills obtained in the program to:

-- Understand the relationship between assessment and instruction through written commentary and supporting documents. - Develop the ability to answer essential questions they may have about a student's development and learning. - Involve parents and colleagues in their efforts to grow as teachers. - Design instruction based upon deep knowledge of the student, the curricular area, and effective instructional practices. - Link assessment and instruction to continually further the student's learning and development. - Design meaningful instruction for communication development and literacy learning. - Evaluate instructional decisions and their implementation with students who present communication or literacy learning challenges to their teaching practice. - Design responsive and meaningful instruction to further the individual student's social development and participation within a group or environment.
+- Understand the relationship between assessment and instruction through written commentary and supporting documents. - Develop the ability to answer essential questions they may have about a student's development and learning. - Involve parents and colleagues in their efforts to grow as teachers.Design instruction based upon deep knowledge of the student, the - curricular area, and effective instructional practices. - Link assessment and instruction to continually further the student's learning and development. - Design meaningful instruction for communication development and literacy learning. - Evaluate instructional decisions and their implementation with students who present communication or literacy learning challenges to their teaching practice. - Design responsive and meaningful instruction to further the individual student's social development and participation within a group or environment.